-In the photo above, I was standing near the loading dock of my warehouse early in the morning on the way to run errands for much of the day.
-I always have some raw almonds in my bag in case I am not home by lunch time because it is way too easy to make poor food choices when you get too hungry.
-Lunch or early dinner can be a challenge if you are left to whatever you can get while you are working or on the road.
-It can be difficult to locate a healthy lunch in some areas, such as air ports.
-I never even consider fast food places, so I take my own fruit, nuts, and water when I will be on the road for more than three hours.
+In the photo above, I was standing near the loading dock of my warehouse early in the morning on the way to run errands.
+I always have some raw almonds in my bag if I am not home by lunchtime because it is way too easy to make poor food choices when you get too hungry.
+Lunch or early dinner can be a challenge if you are left to whatever you can get while working or on the road.
+It can be challenging to locate a healthy lunch in some areas, such as airports.
+I never even consider fast food places, so I take fruit, nuts, and water when I will be on the road for more than three hours.

 The breakfast power porridge above (recipe here) with fresh fruit keeps me going until late in the afternoon.
 It is very nutritious, so I don’t start feeling hungry again for several hours.
 When I am traveling, I stick to something similar when we eat out for breakfast.
 (Oatmeal and fresh fruit.)

-The dish pictured above includes barley (cooked like rice but much more healthy), aduki beans, bok choy, broccoli and chopped fennel bulb.
-I also added raw walnuts, pumpkin seeds, sunflower seeds, spices, herbs and aged balsamic vinegar.
+The dish pictured above includes barley (cooked like rice but much more healthy), aduki beans, bok choy, broccoli, and chopped fennel bulb.
+I also added raw walnuts, pumpkin seeds, sunflower seeds, spices, herbs, and aged balsamic vinegar.
 The secret to eating well is to eat a combination of foods.
-Ancient unprocessed grains, beans, nuts, seeds, fresh fruit or vegetables give our bodies the nutrition to keep going without feeling hungry again in a couple of hours.
-Processed convenience foods don’t have much nutrition, so you will feel hungry again quickly.
+Ancient unprocessed grains, beans, nuts, seeds, fresh fruit, or vegetables give our bodies the nutrition to keep going without feeling hungry again in a couple of hours.
+Processed convenience foods don’t have much nutrition so that you will feel hungry again quickly.
 If you have been eating processed foods for most of your life, it will take a while for your body to learn to do its job again.
 Be prepared for some gas and maybe some bloating those first few days when you start to eat this way.
-Your body will adjust!
+Your body will adjust.